Sskitz/Decal-Scheduler-/readme.md

 # How it works
 The script uses a simple setTimeout to specify the time. say you wanted to upload at 9pm, and its 5 pm, you just convert 4 hours to miliseconds and it will upload in 4 hours.

+MAKE SURE THE FINAL IMAGE IS IN THE SAME DIRECTORY OF THE INDEX.JS OR IT WILL NOT UPLOAD!!!

 made by stiizzy cat